hostmepanda/test-task-holiday-planner/README.md

 ## Understanding the problem
 The HolidayPlanner class should return number of holidays to be spent by a person withing the given time span.

+## Challenges
+- Split the logic onto methods
+- Define the entities or fields of the problem that can be extracted to standalone task
+- Date handling, there a lot of things to consider.
+Basically not using some date managing library is a challenge itself :)

+## Further improvements
+- Extract timeSpan logic to standalone class
+- Add unit tests to all methods in both classes
+- Allow setup country and list of holidays for other countries

 ## Compromises
 - Since it's a first version of a tool, an assumption against date format is made: in this version we support European date format as DD.MM.YYYY